 Nuts vs Seeds

-Seeds are defined as an embryonic plant which is covered by what we call seed coat.
-This in turn, usually has stored food in them.
-Not all seeds are edible but there are some that are considered as essential to our diet as human beings.
-Some examples are the following: beans, cereals and grains.
-They contain vitamins, minerals and nutrients which would be conducive to the general welfare of a human’s body.
+Seeds are defined as an embryonic plant which is covered with what is called a seed coat.
+This in turn, usually stores food within.
+Not all seeds are edible, but there are some that are considered as essential to our diet as human beings.
+Some examples are beans, cereals and grains.
+They contain vitamins, minerals and other nutrients which are conducive to the general welfare of a human body.

-Both have edible components but the nutrients that we get from eating them vary.
-Nuts are filled with protein, vitamins, minerals and fat; seeds are filled with vitamin B and dietary fibers.
-While nuts are considered as one seeded fruit, seeds are still embryonic in nature.
-Nuts can be defined in a lot of fields, from botany to culinary; seeds only have one definition.
-Nuts can either be a fruit or a seed; seeds are usually enclosed by a certain fruit.
-Nuts have generally thicker shells; the seeds have flimsy, thin shells.
+Nuts are filled with protein, vitamins, minerals and fat.
+Seeds are filled with vitamin B and dietary fibers.
+While nuts are considered as one-seeded fruit.
+Seeds are embryonic in nature.
+Nuts can either be a fruit or seed.
+A certain fruit usually encloses seeds.
+Nuts generally have thicker shells.
+Seeds have flimsy, thin shells.

 • Nuts are filled with protein, vitamins and minerals; seeds are richer with dietary fibers.